humanauction/net-net/README.md

     group: "nogroup"
   ```

-- Sanitize config input; protect REST API with tokens.
+- Sanitized config input; REST API protection via tokens.
-- Careful with executing system calls; none should be exposed via API.
+- Careful with executing system calls; none should be exposed by API.

 ### Deployment

-- Provide Docker for daemon mode with CAP_NET_RAW capability.
+- Docker for daemon mode with CAP_NET_RAW capability.

-- For desktop users: ship Qt app as separate artifact; use: installer or AppImage on Linux.
+- For desktop users: Qt app separate artifact; use: installer or AppImage on Linux.

 ## Test Fixtures